bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 This tutorial will cover how to write **web services** that can communicate with clients (the front end application) using **J**ava**S**cript **O**bject **N**otation (JSON).

--   <span id="5334">JavaScript is asynchronous, which allows us to take full advantage of the processor it’s running on.
+-   <span id="5334">JavaScript is asynchronous, which allows us to take full advantage of the processor it's running on.
 Taking full advantage of the processor is crucial because the node process will be running on a single CPU.</span>
 -   <span id="0b8b">Using JavaScript gives us access to the npm repository.
 This repository is the largest ecosystem of useful libraries (most of them free to use) in **npm modules**.</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*PTKhCN2p9S8EDZ4r.gif" class="graf-image" /></figure>